xflahertyx/serverless-example/README.md

 # Serverless Microservice Example

-Deploy a pub-sub style http service that will convert an xml payload to json and convert that json to an example API:
+Deploy a pub-sub style http service that will convert an xml payload to json and convert that json to an example external API:

 event-producer (AWS Lambda) -> AWS SQS Queue -> event-consumer (AWS Lambda)